Phone-GWP-group

 Getting your export packing list right the first time can play a significant part in ensuring your goods arrive at their destination.

-At GWP, we have over 30 years of providing a vast range of export packaging to businesses and industries.
-Besides being able to design, manufacture and supply a vast range of export packaging, we are well-versed in the requirements for specific markets and products (including ISPM 15 regulations).
+At GWP, we have over 30 years of experience in providing a vast range of export packaging to businesses and industries.
+Besides being able to design, manufacture, and supply a wide variety of export packaging, we are well-versed in the requirements for specific markets and products (including ISPM 15 regulations).

-So, if you need assistance with your export packaging lists – and the packaging to ensure safe transit of your goods – please do not hesitate to get in touch.
+If you require assistance with your export packing lists and packaging to ensure safe transit of your goods, please do not hesitate to get in touch with our team of packaging experts today.

 Further reading